-Juice diets have become increasingly popular for ‘quick fix’ regimes, promising dramatic weight loss in a relatively short timeframe.
-As well as claiming other health benefits such as ‘detoxing’ the liver, clearer skin and improved mood.
-But can they really improve your health, is the weight loss sustainable, and are there dangers to following such extreme diets?
+Juice diets have become increasingly popular as ‘quick fix’ programmes, promising dramatic weight loss in a relatively short timeframe, as well as claiming other health benefits such as ‘detoxing’ the liver, enhancing the skin and improving mood.
+But can they really improve your health, is the weight loss sustainable, and are there dangers to following such extreme eating regimes?

 Advertisement